 The issue with this tactic is that no one is aware of how to carry out any of these procedures in white rhinos.
 However, the experts at the San Diego Zoo have made substantial progress on all of them over the past three years.

 The Goldilocks Zone was discovered using southern white rhinoceros (SWR) eggs since the investigators lacked access to northern white rhinoceros eggs.
-For many years, the only eggs available to the researchers were those taken after an SWR had died, which are not nearly as healthy as eggs taken from live rhinos.
+For many years, the only eggs available to the researchers were those taken after a SWR had died, which are not nearly as healthy as eggs taken from live rhinos.
 They were able to keep these eggs alive, even though they were never able to get them to develop.
 They ultimately acquired healthy eggs in March 2020.

 “We gathered 22 [eggs] from our females at the rhino rescue facility just before COVID struck and shut down everything.
 And we really developed an embryo, with a 50% maturation rate, which was great for our first try, according to Barbara Durrant, SDZ’s director of reproductive sciences.
 The study team intends to gather additional SWR eggs over the next weeks so they may keep honing their approach.